0x5ubt13/qool-jekyll_step_by_step-loop/_posts/2019-01-22-jekyll-step-by-step-tutorial.md

 #### Remove all files for this branch
 > $ git rm -rf .

-#### Retrieve .gitignore and activate _size
+#### Retrieve .gitignore and activate _site folder
 > $ git checkout master -- .gitignore
 > vim .gitignore

 #### Input
-remove _size from file
+remove _site from .gitignore file
 ```bash
 .sass-cache
 .jekyll-metadata
 ```
+#### _site folder contents
+Move the content of _site folder to root, i.e. where the _size folder is and delete it.
+The index.html file must be visible there otherwise it is not going to work.
+You can take the your file manager or use `mv` or `git mv` command.

 #### commit changes
-> $ git commit -m "_site"
+> $ git commit -m " content of _site folder and .gitignore"

 ### 36) Open account and repository
 Go to Github.com, if you do not have one make an account and add a repository.
 Following the naming pattern below.
 The project page didn't work for me to host the source code and have it built with jekyll, because the _config.yml is either not read or not updated.
-You can make a branch gh-pages which contains only the _site folder.
-With a user page the source code works fine.
+But this does not mean it can not be done.
+Anyway, you can make a branch gh-pages, which contains only the _site folder and an own .gitignore file.
+Or you can make a user page, with a user page the source code works fine.

 #### Account name:
 > <my_account>

 #### Repository name for a user page
+This is a special repository.
+You can only have one user page per user account, with exactly the following naming condition.
 > <my_account>.github.io

 #### Repository name for a project page
+If there would not be a user page repository, this would probably be called repository page, instead of project page.
 > <project_name>

 #### Website URL